 I don’t see this trend in European political commentary (though one exception I’ve noticed is that the Mayor of London is referred to as “Boris” as often as “Johnson”), and so I wonder if it’s just another part of the infantilization of U.S. culture, this casual and false familiarity.
 It is in resistance to this that, even when writing on this blog about the activities of close friends who have public lives, I refer to them by their surnames - because it is their public personas, not private selves, I’m writing about.
 They are my friends, but probably not yours, and so on this blog they are, for example, Hentoff or Moorhead or Fondation, not Nick or Mark or Larry.

 The illusory nature of online familiarity is something I particularly notice when people I don’t know address me or refer to me as “Barry,” which few of my friends call me.
 (Some call me by my Buddhist name, others call me by a U.K. nickname commonly given to people with my first name.)
-So, despite the appearance of intimacy, someone addressing me online as “Barry” is most likely showing that they’re not acquainted with me personally.
+So, despite the appearance of intimacy, someone addressing or referring to me online as “Barry” is most likely showing that they’re not acquainted with me personally.

 I suggest that as much meaning is to be found in the terms we choose in discourse as in the opinions expressed, so I wonder if the irrelevant personal bickering that so often takes the place of actual discourse in the U.S. is reflected in the names that strangers use to address one another.